sisso/rust-mud/readme.md

 In the case we have a long running persistent.
 How can I add new areas? obs and objects?
 - the way will be use the data files that will always be loaded before the persistent files.

+How to deal with id conflict?

+{id: 1, component: location, parent: 2 }
+{id: 2, component: room, exits: [(N,3)]
+{id: 3, component: room, exits: [(S,2)]

+Magic mapping is not good becase we dont want to track in save files which ids are just numeric, and which ones are references.

 ## DoAction and messages

 Testing with do_pickup can improve a lot.
 But how to deal with comm messages?
 Most of time all Error enuns will need